Multiphase curved boundary condition in lattice Boltzmann method: Introduction

 \section{Introduction}

-The lattice Boltzmann method (LBM) has already developed into an excellent numerical scheme for simulating fluid flows with complex boundaries \cite{Chen1998,Aidun2010} .
-The treatment of boundaries of flow fields plays a significant role in the issues of accuracy, stability, efficiency, etc. \cite{Mei1999,Bouzidi2001,Lallemand2003}.
-In LBM, a boundary condition (BC) is an algorithm to calculate the missing distribution functions streaming from boundaries into the fluid.
-The halfway bounce-back boundary condition (HBBC) is popular in lattice Boltzmann simulations, since it is simple, robust and mass-conserving, and has formally second-order accuracy.
-However, HBBC has to locate the boundary at the middles of fluid-solid links; thus, the curved boundary geometry becomes zigzag and the simulating accuracy is damaged \cite{Ladd1994,Wen2012}.
+The lattice Boltzmann method (LBM) has already developed into an excellent numerical scheme for simulating complex fluid flows and phase transitions \cite{Chen1998,Li2016}.
+Since the boundary treatments play significant roles in the issues of accuracy, stability and efficiency, the lattice Boltzmann community has designed all kinds of boundary conditions \cite{Filippova1998,Mei1999,Bouzidi2001,Lallemand2003}.
+For a solid boundary, the first thing of a boundary condition (BC) in LBM is to calculate the missing distribution functions which are streaming from the boundary into the fluid.
+The halfway bounce-back boundary condition (HBBC) is popular in lattice Boltzmann simulations, because it is simple, robust, mass-conserving, and has formally second-order accuracy.
+However, HBBC has to locate the boundary in the middle of fluid-solid links; this degrades a curved boundary into a zigzag geometry, and then damages the accuracy of simulations inevitably \cite{Ladd1994,Wen2015_Entorpy}.
+The requirement that captures the exact boundary geometry inspires the curved BCs, which usually aim for the second-order accuracy.
 For the boundaries with complex geometry, a few curved BCs have been proposed and widely used in single-phase lattice Boltzmann simulations.
-Filippova and Hanel \cite{Filippova1998} proposed to construct a fictitious equilibrium distribution function and use it for linear interpolation to calculate the value of the distribution function of the fluid bouncing back from the wall.
+Filippova and Hanel \cite{Filippova1998} constructed a fictitious equilibrium distribution function of the solid node, and a linear interpolation was applied to calculate the distribution function bouncing back from the wall.
 Nevertheless, the scheme suffers from numerical instability when the relaxation time is close to 1 \cite{GuoZhaoliandShu2013}.
-Mei et al. \cite{Mei1999} improved the stability issue of this scheme by placing the boundary node used for velocity interpolation to the closest fluid nodes, if the actual boundary is too close to a solid node.
-In response to the non-conservation of mass in some cases of the Mei scheme \cite{Mei1999}, Bao et al. \cite{Bao2008} improved Mei's scheme to remain mass conservation by redefining the density term of the wall nodes in the fictitious equilibrium distribution function.
-Bouzidi et al. \cite{Bouzidi2001} proposed a new curved boundary method combining linear or quadratic interpolation and bounce-back scheme that can handle complex geometric boundaries of arbitrary curvature.
-Lallemand and Luo \cite{Lallemand2003} made a related improvement to this scheme applied to moving boundaries, unifying all the distribution functions to the same time level while considering collision and migration processes.
-Yu et al. \cite{Yu2003} developed a unified version of Bouzidi scheme, which maintains the geometric integrity of the curved wall and avoids the boundary treatment discontinuity of the previous scheme.
-The non-equilibrium extrapolation of flat boundaries can also be extended to the surface case, and Guo et al. \cite{Guo2002} proposed a curved boundary treatment combining the non-equilibrium extrapolation scheme and spatial interpolation, which has second-order accuracy and high numerical stability.
-In addition, there is another type of curved boundary format that involves only a single node and has no interpolation step, and the advantage of this type of boundary scheme is its local computations.
-Recently, Tao et al. \cite{Tao2018} proposed a curved BC for single-node with second-order accuracy for suspended particles.
+Mei et al. \cite{Mei1999} eliminated the stability issue by replacing the velocity of the solid node with that of the secondary neighbor fluid node, when the boundary is closer to the fluid node.
+Bao et al. \cite{Bao2008} further improved the Mei scheme to satisfy mass conservation by redefining the density term of the wall nodes in the fictitious equilibrium distribution function.
+Guo et al. \cite{Guo2002} proposed a curved boundary treatment with high numerical stability by combining the non-equilibrium extrapolation scheme and spatial interpolation.
+From a mathematical point of view, Bouzidi et al. \cite{Bouzidi2001} proposed the interpolation boundary condition (IBC) by combining the bounce-back scheme and linear or quadratic interpolation.
+Lallemand and Luo \cite{Lallemand2003} extended the BCs to moving boundaries and verified the Galilean invariance.
+Yu et al. \cite{Yu2003} developed a unified version of the Bouzidi scheme, which maintains the geometric integrity of the curved wall and avoids the boundary treatment discontinuity of the previous scheme.
+Without interpolation or extrapolation, Tao et al. \cite{Tao2018} and Zhao et al. \cite{Zhao2019} realized single-node curved BC with the second-order accuracy.
+They promote the computational efficiency and are able to capture the real geometry in the simulations of porous media.
+The conventional curved boundary conditions effectively improve the accuracy of simulations of single-phase fluid flows with complex-geometry boundaries.